The tour begins at the award-winning Swift House Inn in

 flat; ancient geologic events deposited a level “fan” of gravel at the New

-interesting shops, including Vermont Honeylights and Art on Main.
-After lunch
+shops, including Vermont Honeylights and Art on Main.
+After lunch on your own

-on your own in Bristol, cycle to Vergennes, passing Cedar Lake and rolling farm
+in Bristol, cycle to Vergennes, passing Cedar Lake and rolling farm fields.

-fields.
-Take in spectacular views of the Champlain Valley, Adirondacks and
+Take in spectacular views of the Champlain Valley, the Adirondacks, and Otter

 Harbor Club's Red Mill Restaurant.